shanejonas/awesome-json-rpc/README.md

 #### What is JSON-RPC?

-JSON-RPC is a remote procedure call protocol used by microservices, IoT and cryptocurrencies to describe APIs.
+JSON-RPC is a remote procedure call protocol used by microservices, IoT and cryptocurrencies to expose APIs.
 It is a very simple protocol, defining only a few data types and commands.
 JSON-RPC allows for notifications (data sent to the server that does not require a response) and for multiple calls to be sent to the server which may be answered out of order.

 ## Official